Athletics at the 2024 Summer Olympics – Women's 4 × 100 metres relay: Summary

 Jamaica was the defending champions, but none of the individuals on their team returned.
 For returning silver medalists USA, only Gabrielle Thomas competed.
 Bronze medalists Great Britain brought back three Dina Asher-Smith, Imani-Lara Lansiquot and Daryll Neita.
 More recently, USA won the 2022 and 2023 World Championships with much the same team, defeating a much stronger team from Jamaica in 2023, with GBR also with a similar team in third.
-GBR was second in 2022 while a similar German team was bronze.
+GBR was second in 2022 while a similar German team won bronze.
 USA had the gold medalist in the 200 with second, third and fifth in the 100 final.
 That would, on paper, be the favorites.
 No other team put more than one into the 100 final.
 Unlike the other relays, USA ran the same four athletes in both rounds.

 GBR started off fast with Asher-Smith opening up a third of a second over GER Alexandra Burghardt, with Melissa Jefferson USA, Alana Reid JAM and Salomé Kora about even behind GER.
 Lansiquot maintained the GBR lead, but Twanisha Terry rocketed the backstretch to put USA clearly in second.
 Gémima Joseph ran a strong second leg to put France in third.
 During the pass, Thomas had her hand out a long time before Terry could find it with the baton, costing USA some time.
 Gina Lückenkemper ran a fast turn to bring Germany even with GBR.
 France was slightly ahead of USA for the final handoff, but it was to 2023 World Champion Sha'Carri Richardson with a running start.
 Richardson looked back to make sure the baton got into her hand.
 Germany had the lead handing off to Rebekka Haase, a step up on GBR with Daryll Neita working down the home stretch to reel in Haase.
-Bursting out of the crowd, Richardson cruised by Neita and Haase half way down the straightway, then looking back to make sure she had the win for the USA.
+Bursting out of the crowd, Richardson cruised by Neita and Haase half way down the straightway, then looking back to make sure she had the win for the USA, with Great Britain finishing second and Germany third.